SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 - `width: 20` is to avoid the column taking all available space (otherwise, the table component will distribute the available space proportionally by column).
 - `SpStringTableColumn title: 'Title' evaluated: [:aTask | aTask title])` is the same as `SpCheckBoxTableColumn` but it creates a column that has a title and it will show the title of the task as a string.

-And about the layout definition:
+### About the layout definition

+Let us go over the layout definition to explain it:

 - `SpBoxLayout newTopToBottom` creates a box layout that distributes elements in a vertical arrangement.
 - `add: todoListPresenter` adds the list as a subcomponent of our presenter.
 Here we only have one but you can have as many subcomponents as you want.
 Note that by default, the box layout distributes all elements in a proportional way (since this is the only element for the moment, it will take 100% of the available space.